gorgias/bizon-core/README.md

 Backend is the interface used by Bizon to store its state.
 It can be configured in the `backend` section of the configuration file.
 The following backends are supported:
 - `sqlite`: In-memory SQLite database, useful for testing and development.
-- `biguquery`: Google BigQuery backend, perfect for light setup & production.
+- `bigquery`: Google BigQuery backend, perfect for light setup & production.
 - `postgres`: PostgreSQL backend, for production use and frequent cursor updates.

 ## Queue configuration